-- All the morse moves are easy; there are obvious cobordisms implementing them. - To each Reidemeister move, we assign the chain map we constructed when showing that the two sides of the Reidemeister move were homotopically equivalent complexes.
+- The birth, death and saddle moves are easy; there are obvious cobordisms implementing them. - To each Reidemeister move, we assign the chain map we constructed when showing that the two sides of the Reidemeister move were homotopically equivalent complexes.

 To assign a chain map to an arbitrary link cobordism, we choose a movie presentation, and compose the chain maps associated to each elementary piece.
 Is this well defined?